 Table 2, Panel B shows the results from the analogous IV linear and IV tobit estimations.
 Column (1) shows that a 100 peso increase in siblings' contributions leads to a statistically significant 6 peso increase in the financial contribution for the individual migrant child (column 1) and an increase in about 12 pesos for the non-migrant child (column 2).
-While the magnitude of the response is not very large compared with the levels of financial contribution seen in the summary statistics above, the positive relationship is consistent with strategic complementarity in financial contributions for both migrants and non-migrants.

-&lt;sup>19The IV linear model is implemented using the ivreg2 command in STATA developed by Baum, et al. (2007).
+&lt;sup>20The IV linear model is implemented using the ivreg2 command in STATA developed by Baum, et al. (2007).